lewmoore/RateMeFT/README.md

 * Re-deploy app to EB environment using EB CLI
 * Added and made remote connection to PostGres DB to EB app using Amazon RDS
 * Add Dockerfile and push image to Dockerhub
+* Begin to add MongoDB database to application with Mongoose to store rating value in collection